WTO Members, Categories, and Benefits

 Central and North America have just one LDC member: Haiti.
 Its founding members are Antigua and Barbuda, Barbados, Belize, Canada, Costa Rica, Dominica, Honduras, Mexico, Saint Lucia, Saint Vincent and the Grenadines, and the United States.

 Its other members are Cape Verde, Cuba, Dominican Republic, El Salvador, Grenada, Guatemala, Jamaica, Nicaragua, Panama, Saint Kitts and Nevis, and Trinidad and Tobago.

 Oceana has two LDC countries: Solomon Islands and Vanuatu.
 Its founding member is Australia.
 The other three members are Fiji, New Zealand, and Tonga.

 South America has no LDC members.
 Its founding members are Argentina, Brazil, Chile, Paraguay, Peru, Uruguay, and Venezuela.
 Its other members are Bolivia, Colombia, Ecuador, Guyana, and Suriname.

 Prospective WTO Members

 The WTO has a category called Observer.
 These 20 countries have applied to become members.
-They have five years to complete the process (except for the Vatican).
-Find out more on How a Country Becomes a WTO Member.
+Except for the Vatican, they have five years to complete the process.
+How a country becomes a WTO member depends on its government’s ability to negotiate the six-step process.